watson-developer-cloud/simple-chat-swift/tutorial.md

 2. Click the "Launch tool" button.
 3. Select the "Car Dashboard - Sample" to create a new workspace.
 4. Select the bottom icon of the left-hand navigation menu to return to the list of workspaces.
-5. Select the ellipsis on the top-right of the "Car Dashboard - Sample" workspace.
+5. Select the ellipsis on the top-right corner of the "Car Dashboard - Sample" workspace.
 6. Select "View Details" then copy the "Workspace ID".
 7. Paste the workspace id into your `Credentials.swift` file.